September 6, 2022

 Like any good or service, gas prices and shipping are non-exempt from the effects of market forces.
 The market and economy drastically shifted in 2020 in response to the pandemic.
 Two years later, America is attempting to get back on its feet again.

-Now, with the after-shock of inflation, supply and demand chains have altered accordingly.
+Now, with the after-shock of inflation, supply, and demand chains have altered accordingly.
 Labor and supply shortages, wage requirements, the cost of drilling and fracking, and refinement production have all contributed to the inflated price of fuel.

 Furthermore, due to shareholder demands, oil companies have been requested to refrain from drilling new wells.
 Investors believe oil prices won’t remain high for long enough to receive a profitable return on investment.
 Due to their pledge of capital discipline, increasing oil supply remains at a halt.

 Many companies have experienced the burden of rising gas and diesel prices.
 Diesel fuels the American economy.
 Most goods come from somewhere that must be shipped to the supplier.
-Unfortunately, with ocean freights, tractor trailers, and airplanes needing fuel to operate, shipping rates are going up.
+Unfortunately, with ocean freights, tractor-trailers, and airplanes needing fuel to operate, shipping rates are going up.

 During their quarterly earnings calls, big-name companies like Target, Walmart, and Amazon have voiced their concerns about rising shipping prices.
 Fuel costs are roughly one and a half times higher than a year ago.
 In return, this has doubled overseas shipping rates.

-Target claims the increased fuel prices will generate an additional $1 billion costs to the company for the fiscal year.
+Target claims the increased fuel prices will generate an additional $1 billion in costs to the company for the fiscal year.
 Walmart claims accelerated fuel prices were $160 million more than they forecasted for the quarter.
 Unanticipated import freight rates and transportation costs have required inflationary product pricing.

 Therefore, some price increases have been made.
 However, it has not been quick enough to match the rate of acceleration of shipping costs.
 This has created timing issues with the company’s expenses and profit margins.